AP 7400 Employee Travel

 If a personal vehicle is used primarily for the convenience of the traveler and the approved travel is to a location more than 200 miles beyond the point of origin, reimbursement will not exceed the lesser of the following: 1) the cost of per-mile reimbursement plus parking and tolls; or, 2) the round-trip airfare between the nearest commercial airport serving the origin and destination cities plus transfer costs to and from the airport; or, 3) the cost of a rental vehicle plus the cost of fuel, parking and tolls.

-When calculating reimbursement, please use the location the traveler is actually starting and ending; not the College location the traveler is assigned.
-Please see the Mileage Reimbursement Chart below for reimbursement details.
-To calculate mileage use a mapping tool such as Map Quest, Google Maps or Yahoo Maps.
+When calculating reimbursement, please use the location the traveler is starting and ending, not the College location the traveler is assigned. details on reimbursement.
+Please include your calculation as an attachment to the Etrieve form.

-Exceptions Regarding Mileage Reimbursement to a Non-College Location – Employees Assigned to a Highschool: The highschool is considered a College location for employees who are assigned to work in the highschool.
+Exceptions Regarding Mileage Reimbursement to a Non-College Location – Employees Assigned to a high school: The high school is considered a College location for employees assigned to work in the high school.
+Faculty assigned to a practicum site.

-Mileage Reimbursement for Travel Between College Locations – Standard: Employees, except as noted below shall be eligible for mileage reimbursement (not an advance) for travel that is necessary for the job and takes place between the employee’s assigned college location and the final destination before returning home.
-Mileage between an employee’s home and a college location is considered commuting expense and is not reimbursable.
+Mileage Reimbursement for Travel Between College Locations – Standard: Employees, except as noted below, shall be eligible for mileage reimbursement (not an advance) for travel that is necessary for the job and takes place between the employee’s assigned College location and the final destination before returning home.
+Mileage between an employee’s home and a College location is considered a commuting expense and is not reimbursable.

 Adjunct Faculty: Adjunct faculty will not receive mileage reimbursement for travel between College locations to perform work for multiple assignments.
 This includes administering tests, class orientations, proctoring assignments, and practicum site visits.
-If an adjunct faculty member is expected to attend meetings or other special events away from his or her assigned worksite(s) and attendance has been pre-approved by the Department Chair or Dean, mileage will be reimbursed according to the standard mileage reimbursement as stated above.
+Suppose an adjunct faculty member is expected to attend meetings or other special events away from their assigned worksite(s), and attendance has been pre-approved by the Department Chair or Dean.
+In that case, mileage will be reimbursed according to the standard mileage reimbursement as stated above.

-Employees with Home Office’s: An employee that is working from home will not receive mileage reimbursement for travel between the employee’s home and a College location.
+Employees with Home Offices: An employee who is working from home will not receive mileage reimbursement for travel between the employee’s home and the first College location visited that day.

 Examples:

-Employee works from home on Mondays.
-Employee travels to a college location for a meeting on Monday.
+An employee works from home on Mondays.
+The employee travels to a College location for a meeting on Monday.
 Mileage to and from the campus is not reimbursable.

-Employee works from home on Wednesdays.
-Employee travels to TRC for a meeting and then to RVC for a meeting on Wednesday.
+An employee works from home on Wednesdays.
+The employee travels to TRC for a meeting and then to RVC for a meeting on Wednesday.
 Mileage from home to TRC is not reimbursable.
-Mileage from TRC to RVC to employee’s home (or back to TRC if less miles) is reimbursable.
+Mileage from TRC to RVC to the employee’s home (or back to TRC if fewer miles) is reimbursable.

-Employee works from home on Tuesdays.
-Employee travels to a conference at the City of Medford on Tuesday.
+An employee works from home on Tuesdays.
+The employee travels to a conference at the City of Medford on Tuesday.
 Mileage to and from home to the City of Medford is reimbursable.

 OTHER TRANSPORTATION COSTS

-Travelers will be reimbursed for shuttle service, taxi, lyft, or uber fares to and from airports and railroad stations plus reasonable tips when such service is not included in air and rail fares, and where public transportation is not practical.
-This policy includes transportation between hotels, railroad stations, airports, or meetings.
-The traveler shall use the least expensive method to travel between the airport/train station and hotel.
-This will typically be a shuttle van service, lyft, or uber instead of a taxi or limo.
+Travelers will be reimbursed for shuttle service, taxi, Lyft, or Uber fares to and from airports and railroad stations, plus reasonable tips (customary tips are calculated at 15-20% for transportation services) when such service is not included in air and rail fares and where public transportation is not practical.
+This policy includes transportation between hotels, railroad stations, airports, restaurants, or meetings.
+The traveler shall use the least expensive method to travel between these locations.
+This will typically be a shuttle van service, Lyft, or Uber instead of a taxi or limo.

-Document the origin and destination of all shuttle service, uber, lyft, or taxi trips in the travel request, and forward receipts to the Business Office.
+Document the origin and destination of all shuttle services, Uber, Lyft, or taxi trips in the travel request, and forward receipts to the Business Office.

-Airport/rail station parking fees at the "home" airport/rail station are reimbursable for the length of time associated with business travel.
+Airport/rail station parking fees at the "home" airport/rail station are reimbursable for the time associated with business travel.

 COST OF MEALS WHILE TRAVELING

-The College will reimburse personal meal expenses incurred while traveling on behalf of the College by per diem basis, only.
+The College will reimburse personal meal expenses incurred while traveling on behalf of the College on a per diem basis only.
 The College credit card should not be used for these expenses.
-The per diem is $$15 for breakfast, $20 for lunch and $35 for dinner.
+The full daily amount for a single calendar day when that day is neither the first nor last day of travel is $80.
+The amount received on the first and last day of travel equals 60% of the meal per diem.

 COST OF MEALS WHILE TRAVELING BETWEEN COLLEGE LOCATIONS